General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Generators of Symmetry Group

 where $H_\textsf{SRT} = \sqrt{(mc^2)^2+(c\vec{p})^2}$ is the special-relativistic energy, and for the three rotations

 where $\vec{L}_\textsf{SRT} = \vec{x}\times\vec{p}$ is the angular momentum in flat spacetime and boosts

-to first order in $\epsilon$, corresponding to the FWC frame attached to the observer, cf. Eq.~\eqref{eq: worldline observer}, in Schwarschild spacetime, Eq.~\eqref{eq: Metric in FWC}.
+to first order in $\epsilon$, corresponding to the FWC frame attached to the observer, cf. Eq.~\eqref{eq: worldline observer}, in Schwarzschild spacetime, Eq.~\eqref{eq: Metric in FWC}.
+Since these single particle symmetry group generators are directly related to the corresponding metric, Eq.~\eqref{eq: Metric in FWC}, which itself depends on the observer's worldline, the gravitational corrections are observer-dependent as well.
 Note that we need to include the usual spin contributions in the boost~\eqref{eq: Boost generator} and rotation generators~\eqref{eq: Rotation generator}, see e.g. Refs.~\cite{Osborn1968,Close1970,Liou1974,Krajcik1974}.
-If we were to neglect spin, the system of equations in order to determine the COM and relative coordinates would be overdetermined.
+If we were to neglect spin, the system of equations in order to determine the c.m. and relative coordinates would be overdetermined.
 However, since we are ultimately interested in systems without spin, we set the single particle spins to zero after solving them.
 Thus, we do not need to include gravitational corrections to the spin terms included in the symmetry generators.
 Intuitively, one would expect the replacement $\vec{p}\rightarrow\vec{p}_\textsf{tot}$ and $H_\textsf{SRT}\rightarrow H_\textsf{tot}$ in these spin terms, e.g.,

 as spin term in Eq.~\eqref{eq: Boost generator}.
 However, verifying this is beyond the scope of this paper and is left open for future work.

 The Lie algebra for the generators $G_i$ of this modified Poincaré group, Eqs.~\eqref{eq: Generator time translations}--\eqref{eq: Boost generator}, can be written down in the form